From the AMC We Believe statement* on Eternal Security: *(Full AMC Statement)

 Many passages of Scripture support the belief that once a person has attained salvation he can never lose it.
 There are also many scriptures that appear to support the position that once a person has attained salvation he can lose it.

 Two issues are at stake:

-So let us turn to the Scriptures and see what they say.
-We will first examine various passages that support eternal security, and then some that appear to support conditional security.
+Let us now examine various passages that support eternal security, and then some that appear to support conditional security.